 For symbolic IA, we would have concepts and their relations generated by semantic functions.
 Even more importantly, the mode of definition of concepts would change radically.
 Instead of having concepts that are defined separately from each other by means of unique identifiers (the URIs) on the model of referential semantics, we would have concepts defined by other concepts of the same language, like in a dictionary.

-We know that there are problems of accumulation, sharing and recombination of knowledge between AI systems / models.
+We solve problems of accumulation, sharing and recombination of knowledge between AI systems / models.
 A semantic protocol based on IEML will lead to logical de-compartmentalization, neuro-symbolic integration, accumulation and fluid recombination of knowledge.

 The blockchain domain is important because it means the automation of value allocation.
 Today, smart contracts are written in many different programming languages, bringing problems of interoperability between machines and readability for non-programming humans.
 With a semantic protocol based on IEML, smart contracts would be readable by humans and executable by machines.